 Biodiversity monitoring has been done in different ways in many different places, to varying degrees of success, for a long time.
-In order to show the true power of eDNA and all that it can be used for, fully developed use case examples will inspire implementation, communicating the variety of impactful uses and how to go about using eDNA for those end applications.
-At various points during the Workshop breakout sessions, the concept of 'sandboxes' was discussed.
-These sandboxes would represent fully developed pilot studies, acting as safe places to experiment before a broader eDNA monitoring roll out.
-These sandboxes would allow users to try out eDNA in practical settings, in an operational environment instead of a lab, helping them understand the data that needs to be collected and in what format to answer critical questions specific to the targeted application.
+To show the true power of eDNA and all that it can be used for, fully developed use cases will inspire implementation, communicating the variety of impactful uses and how to go about using eDNA for those end applications.
+At various points during the workshop breakout sessions, the concept of "sandboxes" was discussed.
+These sandboxes would represent fully developed pilot studies, acting as safe places to experiment before a broader eDNA monitoring rollout.
+These sandboxes would allow users to try out eDNA monitoring in practical settings, in an operational environment instead of a lab, helping them understand the data that need to be collected, and in what format, to answer critical questions specific to the targeted application.
 There are already several national locations that could be leveraged for sandbox exercises, and networking across various interest groups will be required for execution of an event.